SonnyTaylor/AutoService/README.md

 ## Portable Layout

 AutoService is designed to be compiled and run from a USB drive (or locally) alongside a portable data folder.
-Place the executable next to the `data/` folder (also referred to as `@data/`) like so:
+Place the executable next to the `data/` folder like so:

 ```
 AutoService.exe